-- 87. As described in section 2, the Code frames a significant part of our wider scope responsibilities in terms of four audit dimensions.
-Following consideration of the size, nature and risks of SHR, the application of the full wider scope audit is judged by us not to be appropriate.
-Our annual audit work on the wider scope will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 88.
+- 79. As described in section 2, the Code of Audit Practice frames a significant part of our wider scope responsibilities.
+Following consideration of the size, nature and risks of the Partnership, the application of the full wider scope audit is judged by us not to be appropriate.
+Our annual audit work will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 80.
 Our planned audit work against these two areas is risk based and proportionate.
-Our initial assessment builds upon the understanding of SHR which we developed from previous years, along with discussions with management and review of committee minutes and key strategy documents. - 89.
+Our initial assessment builds upon the understanding of the Partnership's key priorities and risks which we developed from previous years, along with discussions with management and review of committee minutes and key strategy documents. - 81.
 The risk profile of public bodies for the 2020/21 audits is significantly affected by the COVID-19 pandemic.
-The pandemic has highlighted the importance of many long-standing issues facing public sector bodies such as the need for good governance, openness and transparency, and effective longer-term planning to deliver better outcomes.
-The risks and challenges associated with these issues have become greater due to the pandemic.
+The pandemic has highlighted the importance of many long-standing issues facing public sector bodies such as the need for good governance, openness and transparency, and effective longer-term planning to deliver better

-- 90. In 2020/21, Audit Scotland has requested that external auditors focus on risks relating to governance and transparency, financial sustainability and counter-fraud arrangements in light of the impact of COVID-19.
-We will consider these risk areas in the context of our reduced wider scope audit work and include commentary in our annual audit report as appropriate. - 91.
+- outcomes.
+The risks and challenges associated with these issues have become greater due to the pandemic. - 82.
+In 2020/21, Audit Scotland has requested that external auditors focus on risks relating to governance and transparency, financial sustainability and counter-fraud arrangements in light of the impact of COVID-19.
+We will consider these risk areas in the context of our wider scope audit work and include commentary in our annual audit report as appropriate. - 83.
 At this stage of our audit planning process, we have identified one significant risk to the wider scope of our audit (Exhibit 4).
-Audit planning is a continuous process and we will report any identified significant risks, as they relate to the wider scope, in our annual audit report.
+Audit planning however is a continuous process and we will report all identified significant risks in our annual audit report.